HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 Our review of pages indicates that 28.58% of pages include `rel=nofollow` attributes on desktop and 30.74% on mobile.
 However, `rel=ugc` and `rel=sponsored` adoption is quite low with less than 0.3% of pages (about 20,000) having either.
 Since these attributes don't add any more value to a publisher than `rel=nofollow`, it is reasonable to expect that the rate of adoption will continue to be slow.

-{# TODO(analysts): This chart is unusual in that desktop/mobile are the x-axis values.
-Can you swap it to be like the other charts where nofollow, sponsored, and ugc are on the x-axis and there are two bars for each? #}
 {{ figure_markup(
   image="seo-nofollow-ugc-sponsored-attributes.png",
   alt="Percent of pages having rel=nofollow, rel=ugc, and rel=sponsored attributes.",